Gtoyos/toyos.dev/toyos/static/files/markdown/apuntesTProg.md

     }
     </script>

-A todos los elementos se les puede ponder un atributo background image.
-Este es configurable via CSS.
+A todos los elementos se les puede poner un atributo background image.
+Este es configurable vía CSS.

 The HTML < picture> element allows you to display different pictures for different devices or screen sizes.
 The < picture> element contains one or more < source> elements, each referring to different images through the srcset attribute.
 This way the browser can choose the image that best fits the current view and/or device.
 Each <  source> element has a media attribute that defines when the image is the most suitable.